terra-money/docs/docs/learn/bridges.md

-# Bridges
+# Bridge guide

-To locate the correct bridge, enter the source and destination for your transaction.
+Not sure which bridge to use?
+Select your source and destination below:

 ::::{grid} 2